quantiply/druid-metrics-to-kafka/README.md

 Druid metrics collector
 ===
-A HTTP Server that sends Druid metrics to a Kafka topic.
+A simple HTTP server that forwards Druid metrics to a Kafka topic.

 Install